 Rather than updating the model state directly with the analysis increment, it may be preferable to introduce the increment gradually into the ocean model in order to minimize spurious adjustment processes.
-This technique is referred to as Incremental Analysis Updates (IAU) [Bloom et al. 1996].
+This technique is referred to as Incremental Analysis Updates (IAU) [?].
 IAU is a common technique used with 3D assimilation methods such as 3D-Var or OI.
-IAU is used when In\asmiau is set to true.
+IAU is used when ln\asmiau is set to true.